 Buying energy efficiency appliances is a great way to follow-up on energy conscious habits.
 When purchasing a new appliance always look for the Energy star label.
 Energy Star is a system of ratings and rebates that is run by the US Environmental Protection Agency and the US Dept of Energy.

-MPG (Mile per Gallon) has certainly come into its own since the year 2000.
+MPG (Miles per Gallon) has certainly come into its own since the year 2000.
 Not only are most automakers striving to increase the MPG of their vehicles but most automakers also offer gas-to-battery hybrid, battery to electric (aka plug-in) hybrids and all-electric vehicles.

 According to the U.S. Energy Information Administration (EIA), the Building Sector consumes nearly half (48.7%) of all energy produced in the United States.
-The building developer and construction industry has a major opportunity to ensure that the design and construction of all new buildings and major renovations will reduce the amount of energy required to heat, cool and otherwise operate.
+The building developer and construction industry has a major opportunity to ensure that the design and construction of all new buildings and major renovations will reduce the amount of fossil fuel energy required to heat, cool and otherwise operate.
 The Green Building movement as it has come to be called is vibrant and growing larger every day.